 So while some people advocate a cash budget for holiday spending to avoid going over budget, I think that is crazy.
 First of all it's hard to order items online with cash, and second think of all the credit card cash back points you are going to lose.
 However, when using credit cards you have to be responsible.

 Pay it down as you spend with Credit Cards to keep your balance down.
 A strategy I use for holiday shopping is to pay with whatever credit card will give me the most points for that specific item, but then immediately apply payment for the item from my one-off savings account.
 It's easy to do if you link your one-off account to all the credit cards you use.

 By having a separate account for your holiday spending you can easily see where you stand on your budget, and not confuse it with your normal day to day spending.

 3. Shop Online

-One of the great advantages of shopping online is that you can avoid the hassles of going to the store, and save on gas and unexpected expenditures.
+As stated before, with the Corona Virus Pandemic this year, shopping online is going to be a necessity.
+In addition to limiting your exposure to the Corona Virus, one of the great advantages of shopping online is that you can save time, gas and other unexpected expenditures.
 Think about it, a normal trip to the mall usually involves a lunch out, gas, and a few unexpected items that you did not plan on purchasing.
 Now I am not saying to be a homebody, and not get out at all, but try and do the majority of your shopping online.
 It definitely makes it easier to stick to your shopping list, when you are not being tempted by that great outfit in the display window that will look awesome on you.

 4. Avoid Shipping Charges